 Good!
 Go race, do you best, and hunt people down on the bike and run when you can spot the age group triathlon lettering system telling you who you’re in the race against.

-So you’ve qualified what next?
+So you’ve qualified.
+What next?

 Then back down to earth.
-Qualifying was my main goal for the season, now what?!
-All of a sudden you realise that you have to continue training as you’re now going to be competing against the top age group triathlon athletes in the World or Europe.
+Qualifying was my main goal for the season, so now what?!
+All of a sudden you realise that you have to continue training as you’re now going to be competing against the top age group triathletes in the World or Europe.
 Whoa!!!
 Not only that but you have to sort out kit, flights, accommodation (the official BTF Nirvana flight/accommodation packages go like hot cakes), pay your race entry fee, and hopefully get some sponsorship to cover all of those costs.
 It is spreadsheet central!
 Then you have to get your precious piece of carbon to the other side of the world (or Europe), crossing everything for the whole flight that nothing has gone wrong.
 I’d be remiss if I failed to mention the awesome Yellow Jersey who offer specific triathlon insurance, leaving you to soak up the amazing atmosphere at the championships being surrounded by top age groupers and the elite athletes.